miltondimos/assignment2-release/assignment2_spec.md

 * If the last velocity message received was older then 10 seconds, consider the communication lost and set the acceleration and velocity to zero.
 Print "Communication lost.\n" and stop sending `geometry_msgs::msg::TwistStamped` until a new `geometry_msgs::msg::AccelStamped` has been received.

 ### Sub-task C: Calculate position and orientation (pose) (1.5 marks)
-This task is handled by the class `pose_kinematic` in the header `pose_kinematic.hpp`.
+This task is handled by the class `PoseKinematic` in the header `pose_kinematic.hpp`.
 This class will subscribe to the topic `/z0000000/velocity` from the last part and integrate the velocity to get current pose.
 Periodically send the calculated pose as a `geometry_msgs::msg::PoseStamped` message to the topic `/z0000000/pose`.
 * Assume starting at the origin (0.0, 0.0) with heading = 0.
 * Calculate time difference between the last time `stamp` and the current time.
 * Convert the velocity to the global coordinate frame using trigonometric functions.